hvasbath/beat/docs/examples/FFI_static_resolution.rst

   beat sample Laquila_resolution --mode=ffi

-..warning:: Please be aware that if the full kinematic model setup is planned to be run after the variable static slip estimation, the resolution based discretization cannot be used in its implemented form as the algorithm only works for static surface data.
+.. warning:: Please be aware that if the full kinematic model setup is planned to be run after the variable static slip estimation, the resolution based discretization cannot be used in its implemented form as the algorithm only works for static surface data.

 Summarize and plotting